Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![The Druids Arise](/assets/wr/20240520215953_1.jpg)
 {% endfigure %}

 This mission is a perfect example of why I love Warcraft 3 so much.
 It is absolutely crammed with stuff to discover, and is essentially several adventures packed into one.
-We crossed a war zone, caught in the crossfire of flyers fighting overhead; killed a whole tribe of crazed furbolgs; stormed a human base; cleansed a cursed glade populated by undead; and finally, plowed our own corrupted ancients out of their misery.
+We crossed a war zone, caught in the crossfire of flyers fighting overhead; killed a whole tribe of crazed furbolgs; stormed a human base; cleansed a cursed glade populated by undead; and finally, put our own corrupted ancients out of their misery.
 The druids of the talon are really an arbitrary MacGuffin here; anything could be behind this gauntlet of obstacles.
 Gameplay-wise it's a blast, and there's so much stuff to try that every playthrough is going to be different.

 ## Brothers in Blood